-Renewed federal executions raise death penalty’s 2020 stakes
+Resumed federal executions raise death penalty’s 2020 stakes

 Even California, the nation’s largest blue state, rejected a capital punishment ban in 2016.
 Now-Democratic Gov. Gavin Newsom used an executive order to declare a moratorium, but prosecutors in the state still sometimes seek the death penalty.

 The first federal inmate is scheduled to be executed on Dec.
-9 — less than two months before the Democratic primary begins with the Iowa caucus — and four other prisoners are set to be put to death over the next six weeks.
+9, less than two months before the Democratic primary begins with the Iowa caucus, and four other prisoners are set to be put to death over the next six weeks.

 Trump has repeatedly endorsed capital punishment for serious crimes, and that’s likely to play well with his conservative base heading into 2020.
 Republican support for capital punishment has held steady at about 8 in 10 over the past two decades, while about half of Democrats now say they favor it compared to nearly two-thirds in the 1990s.